JoanaR/multi-mode-CNN-pytorch/README.md

 # A Multi-Mode Convolutional Neural Network (CNN) to reconstruct Chlorophyll-a time series in the global ocean from physical drivers

-This repository is the official implementation of [A Multi-Mode Convolutional Neural Network to reconstruct Chlorophyll-a time series in the global ocean from physical drivers]().
+This repository is the official implementation of [A Multi-Mode Convolutional Neural Network to reconstruct Chlorophyll-a time series in the global ocean from physical drivers](Submitted to Frontiers in Marine Science, in revision).

 ## Contents
 This repository contains the following PyTorch code: